hbjornoy/t-SNE-vs-LLE/README.md

 - pickle_functions.py
 - plot_functions.py
 - plot_mnist.py
-To run main.py, please do the following steps:
+\nTo run main.py, please do the following steps:
 	1. Install requirements
 	2. Make sure that you have all files belonging to the original Zip file in their original place.
 	3. Run main.py from its original place